eugenehp/zitadel-next-app-js/README.md

 Let's go line by line:

-* `NEXTAUTH_URL` – is the URL where user will be redirected after authentication by ZITADEL.
+* `NEXTAUTH_URL` – is the URL where the user will be redirected after authentication by ZITADEL.
 * `ZITADEL_CLIENT_ID` – client id you can get from ZITADEL instance's interface, in the last screenshot it was set to `172197259117592833`.
 * `ZITADEL_ISSUER` – as already mentioned above, it's an url structured like `https://zitadel-instance-w2iqk1.zitadel.cloud`.

-### What is Proof Key for Code Exchange
+### What is the Proof Key for Code Exchange

-Proof Key for Code Exchange (PKCE) is a security mechanims that is a part of OAuth 2.x protocol for public clients that outlines secure way of exchanging authorization code between the public clients.
-If you want to read more about PKCE and its importance, check out how Dropbox engineering team is using it [here](https://dropbox.tech/developers/pkce--what-and-why-)
+Proof Key for Code Exchange (PKCE) is a security mechanism that is a part of the OAuth 2.x protocol for public clients that outlines a secure way of exchanging authorization codes between public clients.
+If you want to read more about PKCE and its importance, check out how the Dropbox engineering team is using it [here](https://dropbox.tech/developers/pkce--what-and-why-)

 ![Dropbox's take on explaining PKCE flow](https://i.imgur.com/IDq2FVg.png)

-ZITADEL is a fully compliant OICD/PKCE solution that implemnts entire flow using its infrastructure.
-On the Next.js side, both frontend and backend legs of OICD/PKCE flow is completed using `next-auth` library.
+ZITADEL is a fully compliant OICD/PKCE solution that implements the entire flow using its infrastructure.
+On the Next.js side, both frontend and backend legs of OICD/PKCE flow are completed using `next-auth` library.

 ### Implementing Authentication Flow using Next-Auth and ZITADEL provider